 *** These semesters are interchangeable.
 Students need to notify each School in the Spring of year 4, so they are billed correctly.
 They also need to apply to both schools if financial aid is needed.

 Medical School Planning:

 There are several things to keep in mind when making your Medical School plans:

 - The MBA degree counts as your Scholarly Pursuit requirement.

 - MD/MBA students need to complete the 2 weeks of Frontiers and 1 week of Bioethics.

-- When paying Medical School tuition and registered as a medical student, an individual can retain his/her PSOM Scholarship and has a Direct loan eligibility of $40,500.
-When a student is registered as a full-time MBA student, he/she is not eligible for PSOM Scholarship and has a Direct loan eligibility of $33,000.
+- When paying Medical School tuition and registered as a medical student, an individual can retain his/her MD Scholarship (for tuition/living expenses) and has a Direct loan eligibility of $40,500.
+When a student is registered as a full-time MBA student, he/she is not eligible for MD Scholarship (for tuition/living expenses) and has a Direct loan eligibility of $33,000.
 In accordance with federal regulations, all sources of aid (loan, scholarships, fellowships,) cannot exceed the student budget.